Carter Hart owns the WHL.

 On Wednesday afternoon the Western Hockey League announced their award winners for the 2017-18 season.
 Philadelphia Flyers goalie prospect Carter Hart was among the winners thanks to his historic season.

 Carter Hart has been named the WHL Western Conference Goaltender of the Year.
-It’s the third-straight Goaltender of the Year award for Hart, who was dominant enough this season to win the WHL Western Conference Player of the Year award as well.
+He was dominant enough this season to win the WHL Western Conference Player of the Year award as well.

 Hart broke the Everett Silvertips franchise record for all-time wins earlier this season, tied the WHL all-time record with his 26th career shutout, and oh yeah, backstopped Team Canada to a gold medal at the World Junior Championships.